TekCookie75/TekCookie75.github.io/_posts/2024-10-03-Infrastructure-as-Code-gitea-meets-coreOS.md

 Now, versioning is enabled on our infrastructure model and we can finally start to extend our minimal CoreOS instance from the previous section by adding more and more descriptive content to the `Fedora-CoreOS.yaml`.
 Notice, that all the configuration is available in the final model published on my coresponding GitHub [project](https://github.com/TekCookie75/IaC-gitea-poc).

 The first thing we may like to do is setting a custom network configuration.
-To this end, we create a new file called `network.conf` and place it inside the `config` directory.
+We create a new file called `network.conf` and place it inside the `config` directory.
 The basic network setup follows the principles and syntax of `netplan`.
 So if you are unfamiliar with this, a lot of good resources will be available on the internet.
-Below is mine config used in my local lab environment.
+Below is my config used in my local lab environment.
 Your configuration may differ depending on how your local setup and *virtual bridge* device is configured in your environment.

 **Notice** *Your network interface name may be different depending on hardware or virtualization platform.
 Here I assume `enp6s18`.*